 There is no material uncertainty in the valuation of assets.
-A minority (approximately 1%) of instruments are valued using alternative valuation techniques where some inputs are not based on observable market data (unobservable inputs).
+A minority (approximately 1%) of instruments on the balance sheet are valued using alternative valuation techniques where some inputs are not based on observable market data (unobservable inputs).
 All such instruments are held within unit-linked funds and the designated asset value is exactly matched by a policyholder unit liability of identical amount.
 Further detail on these is provided in section D.4 below.